status-im/wiki.status.im/docs/getting-started/code-of-conduct.md

 # Code of Conduct

+This page outlines how you should govern yourself when in our community.
+If you would like more practical tips and suggestions please read on [how to grow our Community](../community/how-to-grow-our-community.md).

 ## Community

 Status is about showing humanity to one another: the word itself captures the spirit of being human.